MehulKhanna/PokeGrinder/readme.md

 - Sometimes it will not use a ball (extremely rare).
 This is an issue with discord not registering button clicks sometimes.
-This can not be fixed until a workaround is found.
+This cannot be fixed until a workaround is found.